Vyral/base-template/_posts/2018-10-03-how-the-storms-affected-kauai-earlier-this-year.md

 ---
 layout: post
-title: How Did the Storms Affect Kauai?
+title: How the Storms Affected Kauai Earlier  This Year?
 date: 2018-10-03 19:13:00
 tags:
   - Real Estate